-On August 5, 2021, a class putative action lawsuit was filed against the Company, its Chief Executive Officer and Chief Financial Officer in the United States District Court for the Northern District of Illinois.
-The complaint purports to be brought on behalf of shareholders who purchased the Company's securities between November 30, 2020 and July 23, 2021.
-The complaint generally alleges that the defendants violated Section 10(b) and/or 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by making purportedly material misstatements or omissions concerning the Company's submission of its NDA to the FDA for marketing approval of oral sulopenem for the treatment of uUTIs in patients with a quinolone non-susceptible pathogen and the likelihood of such approval.
+On August 5, 2021, a putative class action lawsuit was filed against the Company, its Chief Executive Officer and Chief Financial Officer in the United States District Court for the Northern District of Illinois.
+The complaint purports to be brought on behalf of shareholders who purchased the Company's securities between November 30, 2020 and July 26, 2021.
+The complaint generally alleges that the defendants violated Sections 10(b) and/or 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by making purportedly material misstatements or omissions concerning the Company's submission of its NDA to the FDA for marketing approval of oral sulopenem for the treatment of uUTIs in patients with a quinolone non-susceptible pathogen and the likelihood of such approval.
 The complaint seeks, among other things, unspecified damages, attorneys' fees, expert fees and other costs.
-The court appointed a lead plaintiff and approved plaintiff's selection of lead counsel on November 3, 2021.
-The Company denies any and all allegations of wrongdoing and believes the defendants have valid defenses against these claims and, therefore, intends to vigorously defend against this lawsuit.
+The court appointed a lead plaintiff and approved plaintiff's selection of lead counsel on November 3, 2021